Yoga Poses For Older Men:

-One of the great things about yoga is that it is a perfect way to exercise, regardless of age or gender.
-One demographic that can benefit a great deal from incorporating a daily yoga routine into their life, are seniors.
+One of the great things about yoga is it’s versatility.
+Not just with styles, but the practitioners age or gender, that it can be modified to.
+One demographic that can benefit a great deal from incorporating a daily yoga routine into their lives, are seniors.
 You may not be doing crazy headstands and back-bends, but there are alternatives or modifications that can be made to almost any asana (or yoga pose).
-Specifically, yoga for men 50 and older is safe and can help aide in flexibility, functional capacity, energy, and endurance.
+Specifically, yoga poses for older men, 50 and older, are safe and can help aide in flexibility, functional capacity, energy, and endurance.

 Related Article: A Reference Guide To The Most Popular Chair Yoga Postures & Poses